AHI Conducts Annual Trip to Greece, Cyprus

 The American Hellenic Institute is a non-profit Greek American think tank and public policy center that works to strengthen relations between the United States and Greece and Cyprus, and within the Greek American community.

-For additional information, please contact Peter Milios at (202) 785-8430 or email@example.com.
-For general information about the activities of AHI, please see our website athttps://www.ahiworld.org and follow us on Twitter @TheAHIinDC.
+For additional information, please contact Georgea Polizos at (202) 785-8430 or at email@example.com.
+For general information about the activities of AHI, please see our Web site at https://www.ahiworld.org.